 Respondents to the online survey were aged between 15 to 69 and “have an urban early adopter profile with a high average use of new digital technologies such as intelligent voice assistants, virtual reality headsets, and augmented reality applications.”

 More Translation Earpieces, Gadgets

-US-based company Timekettle has just finished a Kickstarter campaign to secure funding for its WT2 real-time translator project.
-Pasadena Business Now reports that they raised USD 276,869 from 1,640 backers.
+US-based company Timekettle just finished a Kickstarter campaign to secure funding for its WT2 real-time translator project.
+Pasadena Business Now reported that they raised USD 276,869 from 1,640 backers.

 In June 2017, an earpiece that sells for USD 249 debuted in the market claiming to have translation capability.
 The Pilot Translating Earpiece made by Waverly Labs reportedly sold USD 5m in pre-orders in May.
 The New York City startup also raised money through Indiegogo crowdfunding to develop the device.

 An IBM Watson-powered earpiece started selling in July 2017 for GBP 140 (USD 179).
 Lingmo International, the Australian startup behind TranslateOne2One launched the device at a UN event in Switzerland in June.
 It claims that the device can handle eight languages.